Skip to content

 Social anxiety disorder or social phobia, is a common type of anxiety disorder.
 According to the Anxiety and Depression Association of America, social anxiety disorder is the second most commonly diagnosed anxiety disorder.

-People with social anxiety disorder feel intense anxiety or fear of being judged or criticized by other people in a social setting.
+People with social anxiety disorder feel intense anxiety or fear in a social setting.
 These intense feelings can manifest as strong physical symptoms, such as a rapid heart rate, sweating, even panic attacks.
 Social anxiety disorder is a chronic mental health condition that can negatively impact daily life, work, school, and relationships.
 Some example social situations are meeting new people, being asked to answer in classes, attending a job interview, and even everyday things such as eating and drinking in a public setting.

 Social anxiety causes